victortsrodrigues/TEMFC-backend/README.md

 # CNES Data Processing and Analysis

 This project automates the process of downloading, validating, and analyzing healthcare professional data from CNES (National Registry of Health Establishments) in Brazil.
+The objective of this project is to calculate the eligibility of medical professionals to take the TEMFC exam according to the requirements of the notice.
 It validates establishments, processes CSV data, and generates reports based on specified criteria.
 The project also provides a REST API with endpoints for processing data and real-time progress updates using Server-Sent Events (SSE).

 ## 🎯 Features

 - REST API for data processing and health checks
 - Real-time progress updates via SSE
+- CI/CD with GitHub Actions
+- Dockerized application for easy deployment
+- Unit and integration tests with pytest
+- Detailed error handling and logging
 - Automated validation of establishments using CNES and IBGE codes
 - Web scraping for establishment and professional data using Selenium
 - Processing of CSV files with healthcare professional data